Great Crested Flycatcher

 This video was captured of the parents bringing food to their young.
 It's such a treat to see these birds in my own backyard.

-Jun 6: I checked the nest box contents and found six eggs.
-Last year they only layed four eggs.
+- Jun 6: I checked the nest box contents and found six eggs.
+Last year they only laid four eggs.

 Watch as a young flycatcher leaves the nest box.